-The Annual Meeting of Shareholders of SCI Engineered Materials, Inc. (the "Company") will be held at our offices located at 2839 Charter Street, Columbus, Ohio 43228, on June 9, 2022, at 9:30 a.m. local time, for the following purposes:
+The Annual Meeting of Shareholders of SCI Engineered Materials, Inc. (the "Company") will be held at our offices located at 2839 Charter Street, Columbus, Ohio 43228, on June 17, 2025, at 9:30 a.m.
+EDT, for the following purposes:

-- 1. To elect six directors of the Company, each to serve for terms expiring at the next Annual Meeting of Shareholders; - 2.
+- 1. To elect seven directors of the Company, each to serve for terms expiring at the next Annual Meeting of Shareholders; - 2.
 To approve, by non-binding vote, executive compensation; - 3.
-To ratify the selection of the independent registered public accounting firm for the year ending December 31, 2022; and - 4.
+To recommend, by non-binding vote, the frequency of executive compensation votes; - 4.
+To ratify the selection of the independent registered public accounting firm for the year ending December 31, 2025; and - 5.
 To transact any other business which may properly come before the meeting or any adjournment thereof.